What you will learn:

 - irregular irrigation

-How much does a vertical garden on the balcony produce?
+How much can a vertical garden really produce?

 Many people think that it produces little, but this is not the case.